OSCPU/NutShell/README.md

 ## Run programs by simulation

+You can either use our ready-to-run image for simulation or build image yourself.

+To use ready-to run image (recommended) :

+* Run `make emu` to launch simulation.
+Default image is linux kernel.
+* Run `make IMAGE=yourimage.bin emu` to specify your image file.
+We have provided some in ./ready-to-run.

+To build image yourself:

 * Set a new environment variable `NEMU_HOME` to the **absolute path** of the NEMU project.
 * Set a new environment variable `NUTSHELL_HOME` to the **absolute path** of the NutShell project.
 * Clone the [AM project](https://github.com/NJU-ProjectN/nexus-am.git).